 Everyone knows that saws can be dangerous.
 However, many manufacturers have now introduced safety measures to make them a bit less dangerous.
-You’ll want to decide how important it is to you to have some of those features.
-Many professionals swear by them, while others don’t care much for them.

 The first safety feature to consider is what is known as a saw guard.
 It will help you from having any unfortunate accidents by doing exactly as its name suggests.